 (#6352)NOTE 2—The link switch delays include the delay switching from the listening operation to the frame exchanges and the delay switching from the frame exchanges to the listening operation.

+A STA shall not start any MediumSyncDelay timer unless it is one of the following:

+a non-AP STA affiliated with a non-AP MLD operating on an NSTR link pair or

+a non-AP STA affiliated with a non-AP MLD operating on an EMLSR link or

+an AP affiliated with an NSTR mobile AP MLD operating on the non-primary link of an NSTR link pair (#4836).

-The MediumSyncDelay timer is a single timer, shared by all EDCAFs within a non-AP STA, which is initialized to aPPDUMaxTime defined in Table 36-70 (EHT PHY characteristics).
-A non-AP STA(#6775) shall update its MediumSyncDelay timer with the value contained in the Medium Synchronization Information field, if present, of the (#6700)Basic Multi-Link element in the most recent frame received from its associated AP(#4414).
+The MediumSyncDelay timer is a single timer, shared by all EDCAFs within a (#4836)STA, whose value is set to dot11MSDTimerDuration.
+The STA initializes dot11MSDTimerDuration (#8349, 8350) to aPPDUMaxTime defined in Table 36-70 (EHT PHY characteristics).
+A non-AP STA(#6775) shall update dot11MSDTimerDuration (#8349). with the value contained in the Medium Synchronization Information field, if present, of the (#6700)Basic Multi-Link element in the most recent frame received from its associated AP(#4414).

 In addition, the timer resets to zero when any of the following events occur: — The STA receives a PPDU with a valid MPDU. — The STA receives a PPDU whose corresponding RXVECTOR parameter TXOP_DURATION is not UNSPECIFIED.

-(#4837)If a non-AP STA that operates on a NSTR link pair has lost medium synchronization, due to transmission by another STA that is affiliated with the same MLD and operates on that link pair, and its previous MediumSyncDelay timer has not expired, then at the end of that transmission it shall continue the previous MediumSyncDelay timer except that the STA shall update the timer value as described above if that transmission is longer than aMediumSyncThreshold.
+(#4837)If a (#4836) STA that operates on a NSTR link pair has lost medium synchronization, due to transmission by another STA that is affiliated with the same MLD and operates on that link pair, and its previous MediumSyncDelay timer has not expired, then at the end of that transmission it shall continue the previous MediumSyncDelay timer except that the STA shall update the timer value as described above if that transmission is longer than aMediumSyncThreshold.

 35.3.16.8.2 MediumSyncDelay OFDM ED based recovery procedure(#6352)

-(#7781)(#5745)The CCA-ED of a non-AP STA that is capable of obtaining a TXOP while the MediumSyncDelay timer has a nonzero value shall use dot11MSDOFDMEDthreshold instead of dot11OFDMEDThreshold in order to detect a channel busy condition (see 27.3.20.6.2 (CCA sensitivity for operating classes requiring CCA-ED)) if the MediumSyncDelay timer has a nonzero value.
+(#7781)(#5745) A(#7782, 5127) (#4836)STA that is capable of obtaining a TXOP while the MediumSyncDelay timer has a nonzero value shall use dot11MSDOFDMEDthreshold as specified in 36.3.20.6.3 (CCA sensitivity for occupying the primary 20 MHz channel) in order to detect a channel busy condition in the primary 20 MHz channel channel (#7782, 5127) if the MediumSyncDelay timer has a nonzero value.

-(#4727)(#4235)If a non-AP STA is capable of obtaining a TXOP while the MediumSyncDelay timer has a nonzero value, it shall perform the following when the timer has a nonzero value: — Shall transmit an RTS frame to its associated AP as the initial frame an obtained TXOP(#4235)(#4416). — Shall not attempt to initiate more than MSD_TXOP_MAX TXOPs since the start of the timer(#4417).
+(#4727)(#4235)If a (#4836) STA is capable of obtaining a TXOP while the MediumSyncDelay timer has a nonzero value, it shall perform the following when the timer has a nonzero value: — If it is a non-AP STA it shall (#4836) transmit an RTS frame to its associated AP as the initial frame an obtained TXOP(#4235)(#4416).

+— If itis an AP it shall transmit an RTS frame to an associated non-AP STA as the initial frame in an obtained TXOP following the NSTR mobile AP multi-link operation defined in 35.3.19 (NSTR mobile AP MLD operation) (#4836). — Shall not attempt to initiate more than MSD_TXOP_MAX TXOPs since the start of the timer(#4417).

 Otherwise, it shall perform CCA until the MediumSyncDelay timer has expired before it initiates a transmission.